vkhalighi/maths/home.md

 as the posts are mostly notes to myself but you are more than welcome to use my email address for pointing out mathematical errors.

+I also try to learn the core areas of computer science exhaustively; then I try to digest that knowledge by posting on [Elements of Computer Science](https://cs.ac.nz).

 I love telling stories through mathematics and mathematical proofs provide a wonderful opportunity to tell exciting stories.